 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Diagnosis and follow-up of medullary thyroid carcinoma
+Aids in the diagnosis and follow-up of medullary thyroid carcinoma

-Adjunct to diagnosis of multiple endocrine neoplasia type II and familial medullary thyroid carcinoma
+Aids in the evaluation of multiple endocrine neoplasia type II and familial medullary thyroid carcinoma

 In completely cured cases following surgical therapy for MTC, serum calcitonin levels fall into the undetectable range over a variable period of several weeks.
 Persistently elevated postoperative serum calcitonin levels usually indicate incomplete cure.
 The reasons for this can be locoregional lymph node spread or distant metastases.
 In most of these cases, imaging procedures are required for further workup.
 Those individuals who are then found to suffer only locoregional spread may benefit from additional surgical procedures.
 However, the survival benefits derived from such approaches are still debated.